zX3no/ncmpcpp-windows/README.md

 Move mpd related things to boot script instead of service

 Clarify mpd setup that you can put files where ever you want and add an easier install option

+See if ncmpcpp config file is required, might be able to delete a big section